 The California Assessment of Student Performance and Progress (CAASPP) is the new state academic testing program.
 CAASPP is a system intended to provide information that can be used to monitor student progress and ensure that all students leave high school college and career ready.

 This year, CAASPP includes the Smarter Balanced (SBAC) computer adaptive tests in English–language arts and mathematics for all 7th, 8th and 11th grade students.
 These tests offer one type of data on whether our students show mastery of the Common Core standards.
-OCSA will also be administering the new California Science Test (CAST) with all 8th, 10th and 12th grade students.
+OCSA will also be administering the new California Science Test (CAST) with all 8th grade students.
 This new test will assess the Next Generation Science Standards.
-OCSA will be on a modified schedule from April 9th - 16th to accomodate these assessments.
+OCSA will be on a modified schedule from April 14th - 21st to accommodate these assessments.

 We do believe these test are important for the following reasons: